cykna/ObsidianNotes/Algorithms/Recursion.md

 ```

 Now, we specify a constant amount of instructions to do, which does categorize this implementation as O(1).
 Note that the `const` values are created once during compile time.
+Todo: More examples of recursion, such as trees